 The Canterbury Waste Joint Committee is responsible for advancing regional solid waste and hazardous waste minimisation in Canterbury.
 Regional waste minimisation initiatives actioned by the Committee are in addition to member Councils' responsibilities as required by the Waste Minimisation Act 2008, and as set out in each Councils' respective waste minimisation plan.

-For projects that have a local application only, please see your council for funding available.
+For projects that have a local application only, please see your council for available funding.
 The following Councils are represented on the Committee.
 For more information on this regional fund, please contact your council and ask to speak to a waste staff member.

 Environment Canterbury staff provide ongoing advice relating to minimising hazardous wastes and substances.